I was reading on Facebook yesterday, and a friend had planted all of these autumn croci, colchicums, in her garden.

 “On the last day of the world I would want to plant a tree.”

-I love what they write in the beginning of their book because I think it sets the tone for what they are trying to accomplish:
+I love what they write at the beginning of their book because I think it sets the tone for what they are trying to accomplish:

 Today's Garden Chore